ghofrani85/ghofrani85.github.io/_pages/about.md

 Projects
 ======
+EMDrive: design and develop a virtual prototype of service oriented architecture for safety and security evaluation in the autonomous driving, University of Luebeck, 2022-2025
+COREM: Controlling Maintenance of Production Systems via Remote Technology, HTW Dresden 2020-2023
 Debuti: Digitale Assistenzsysteme für Robotersteuerung in Fertigung, HTW Dresden, 2019 Arrohead Tools: European investment for Digitalisation and Automation Leadership, 2019